BartMassey/advent-of-code-2016/rust-aoc.p.md

   * Hexadecimal numbers, iterator over lines of a file

+# Assembunny

+* Several of the problems require parsing and executing assembly code for a hypothetical machine

+* Extracting the assembler is a big clarity win

+* Also allows performance improvements: 318 MAIPS

 # Special Setup and Build

 * Not written in Rust but in Bourne Shell